anverbogatov/anverbogatov.github.io/content/posts/scratch-in-2021.md

 in their life.
 That is also my personal achievement - I have seen spark in their eyes, and we agreed to make such "Sunday programming lessons" every Sunday.
 Let's see how far that will go, but I will struggle to grow their interest in that.

+## Recap
+As a recap, I want to say a few words about "Scratch in 2021".
+I can not judge about it, because I am not in that area at all.
+But - I can compare with other ways of learning programming for kids, and I am sure for 100% that Scratch is the best way to teach your kids programming. 👍

 ## Useful materials
 * [1] [Scratch platform](https://scratch.mit.edu)
 * [2] [Parrot Battle](https://scratch.mit.edu/projects/611836744): The Game